Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 How Much Do Health Unit Clerks Make?

-The US Bureau of Labor Statistics (BLS) does not report the specific salary* data for health unit clerks, but they do report the salary* data for general office clerk.
-According to the BLS, the average hourly wage for an office clerk is about $18, which works out to an average annual salary* of about $38,000.
-The income for successful office clerks in the 90th percentile of earners can climb to as high as $27 per hour with an annual salary* of $57,000 or more.
+The US Bureau of Labor Statistics (BLS) does not report the specific salary* data for Health Unit Clerks, but they do report the salary* data for general office clerks.
+According to the BLS, the average hourly wage for an office clerk is about $19.00, which works out to an average annual salary* of about $39,000.
+The income for successful office clerks in the 90th percentile of earners can climb to over $28 per hour with an annual salary* of more than $58,000.

 Highest Paying States for Health Unit Clerks